Forestry Utilization

 DIRECTORATE OF FOREST UTILIZATION RESEARCH

-Timber engineering department deal with research on wood industries’ processing techniques, physical and mechanics/strength properties of wood, seasoning of wood, test sawing pattern of wood and wood working properties (Nailing, planning, mortising and joinery work)
+The Timber Engineering Section deals with research on wood industries’ processing techniques, physical and mechanics/strength properties of wood, seasoning of wood, test sawing pattern of wood and wood working properties (Nailing, planning, mortising and joinery works)